YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 This is a large part of what makes an effect algebraic.  `doublePlusOne` can exist without being aware of the side effect.

-Any code added inbetween is safe from that mental overhead.
+Any code added in between is safe from that mental overhead.

 ### Learning from `Try/Catch`

 How would you recreate `try/catch` in Javascript if it wasn't a default part of the language?

-1. `throw` stops at the first `catch` block it encounters, allowing for a top level default that can be overriden.
+1. `throw` stops at the first `catch` block it encounters, allowing for a top level default that can be overridden.
 2. When we `throw` the call stack is discarded.
-This let's us break the rules of any language that works primarly with `return`.
+This lets us break the rules of any language that works primarily with `return`.

 Programming languages like Koka and Eff make algebraic effects first class citizens, however Javascript does not.
 You could build `try/catch` in those languages.